What Muscles Does a Rowing Machine Work? Before & After Pics & Benefits

 Back Muscles (Lats, Traps, Rhomboids)

-The back muscles are some of the rowing machine muscles used—they include the lats, traps and rhomboids and are all engaged during the catch; in particular the lats which control the arm’s extension while the traps maintain control of the shoulder blades.
+The back muscles are some of the muscles used when using a rowing machine—they include the lats, traps and rhomboids and are all engaged during the catch; in particular the lats which control the arm’s extension while the traps maintain control of the shoulder blades.

 An illustration of a skeleton showing the human lateral muscles highlighted in orange.